- Call for tripling of mental health budget for children and young people

 A coalition of leading independent and third sector children and young people’s service providers has called for the Scottish Government to deliver a ‘Budget for Mental Health’ next week (Thursday 14th December), with an additional near £100 million investment a year in mental health services for children and young people, almost tripling the current budget.

-The call from campaigning group, the Scottish Children’s Services Coalition (SCSC) comes as figures obtained in the Written Answer to a Parliamentary Question indicate that a mere 0.48 per cent of the NHS budget is spent on specialist Child and Adolescent Mental Health Services (CAMHS), amounting to just over £54 million (see Notes to Editors for Scotland and by health board).
+The call from campaign organisation, the Scottish Children’s Services Coalition (SCSC) comes as figures obtained in the Written Answer to a Parliamentary Question indicate that a mere 0.48 per cent of the NHS budget is spent on specialist child and adolescent mental health services (CAMHS), amounting to just over £54 million (see Notes to Editors for Scotland and by health board).
 In addition to this, only 6.34 per cent of the overall mental health budget is spent on CAMHS.

 These figures vary considerably across Scotland, ranging from 0.65 per cent of expenditure in NHS Shetland on CAMHS, 20.46 per cent of total mental health expenditure, to 0.01 per cent in NHS Highland, 0.19 per cent of total mental health expenditure.